shapeoko/Docs/content/index.md

 ##Z-Axis
 [Goto the Instructions](zaxis.html)

-The z-axis is comprised of 3 separate assemblies, and will require some time (and patience) to fully assemble.
+The Z-axis is comprised of 3 separate assemblies, and will require some time (and patience) to fully assemble.
+It will also require that you have begun tapping the MakerSlide (see the [Pro Tips](tips.html)).
 Once you are done with this step, your machine will really start to take shape.

 ![z-axis exploded](tPictures/so_z_axis_parts_4.jpg)